zazedd/strange_cipher/README.md

 The Attractors have the same pre-conditions, but each starts at different positions in space, resulting in vastly different trajectories.
 The basic idea is:
 ```
-Create public and private keys
+Create public and private keys (X25519 eliptic curve Diffie-Hellman)
-  -> reach pre-condition consensus using the shared secret
+  -> reach consensus on the system parameters (σ, ρ) using the shared secret
-  -> start Attractors with different trajectories
+  -> start Attractors with different coordinates/trajectories
   -> sync them
   -> create a stream cipher on the server and client
   -> encrypt with client cipher